SignalEHR vs Jane App: which EHR fits your therapy practice?

 Cancel Jane at month-end.
 Mental-health-only clinics typically finish migrating inside two weeks.

 Full features, no commitment.
-Most clinics finish migrating from Jane App inside one billing cycle, and Signal's migration tools handle client roster, intake forms, and insurance data automatically.
+Most clinics finish migrating from Jane App inside one billing cycle, and SignalEHR's migration tools handle client roster, intake forms, and insurance data automatically.